cs123tas/projects/scenegraph/README.md

 ### A Simple Illumination Model

-Like the OpenGL renderer, you will be using a limited illumination model.
+You will be using a limited illumination model.
 We only expect you to handle the ambient and diffuse lighting terms of the simple illumination model (no attenuation or shadows yet).
-In this sense, your rendering will look a lot like the output of OpenGL — but better.
 You should, however, leave room in your design for a more complex model of illumination.
 The next assignment, Ray, will extend what you do in this assignment to handle a recursive illumination model.

 The global lighting coefficients can be found in `CS123SceneData.h`.
 You should pay attention to this struct: